TritonDataCenter/mdata-docs/mdata/datadict.md

 guest for control commands and configuration updates in the provisioning system API.

+### `sdc:image_uuid`

+Every guest instance in a SmartOS hypervisor (and therefore in [Triton][4]), is provisioned from a starting image, which is assigned a UUID.

 ### `sdc:server_uuid`

 Every SmartOS hypervisor has a UUID that identifies it.
 So that consumers can reason about the placement of their guest instances relative to one another, the UUID of the hypervisor on which a guest instance is running is made available.

+### `sdc:owner_uuid`

+Every guest instance created through [Triton][4] APIs has an associated owning user account, which has a login name and UUID.
+While users normally just need their login name for interacting with [Triton][4], there are places, such as the DNS names created by [CNS][7], where users need to know their UUID.

+### `sdc:alias`

+During provisioning, a guest instance can optionally be assigned an alias, which is a more user-friendly way of identifying deployed instances.

 ### `sdc:datacenter_name`